-With diverse repertoire ranging from Haydn through to Mahler alongside Sibelius, Bartók, Dvořák, Tchaikovsky, Debussy, Louise Farrenc and Mikko Heiniö, Anja Bihlmaier has recently conducted the Deutsches Symphonie-Orchester Berlin, NDR Radiophilharmonie Hannover, MDR Sinfonieorchester Leipzig, Deutsche Radio Philharmonie Saarbrücken, City of Birmingham Symphony, BBC Scottish Symphony and Royal Stockholm Philharmonic Orchestras.
+With diverse repertoire ranging from Haydn through to Mahler, Bruckner and Strauss alongside Sibelius, Bartók, Dvořák, Shostakovich, Debussy, Britten, Andrea Tarrodi and Wim Henderickx, Anja Bihlmaier has recently conducted the SWR Symphonieorchester, Deutsche Radio Philharmonie Saarbrücken, BBC Symphony, City of Birmingham Symphony, Finnish Radio Symphony, Danish National Symphony, Swedish Radio Symphony and Royal Stockholm Philharmonic Orchestras.

-With a passion for opera, Bihlmaier amassed 15 years of experience from positions at Staatsoper Hannover, Theater Chemnitz and Staatstheater Kassel with productions including Tchaikovsky Eugene Onegin, Bizet Carmen, Massenet Werther, Mozart Le Nozze di Figaro and Dvořák Rusalka.
-More recently she conducted Gounod Faust with Trondheim Opera, Britten A Midsummer Night’s Dream for Malmö Opera and has regularly conducted Volksoper Wien including productions of Carmen, Die Fledermaus, Le Nozze di Figaro and Henry Mason’s highly acclaimed new production of Die Zauberflöte.
-Future plans include Der Fliegende Hollände in Tampere.
+A passionate advocate of opera, Bihlmaier amassed 15 years of experience from positions at Staatsoper Hannover, Theater Chemnitz and Staatstheater Kassel with productions including Tchaikovsky Eugene Onegin, Bizet Carmen, Massenet Werther, Mozart Le Nozze di Figaro and Dvořák Rusalka.
+In February 2023 she conducts Wagner Der Fliegende Holländer in Tampere and future productions are scheduled with Norwegian National Opera and Glyndebourne.
+More recently she has conducted Gounod Faust with Trondheim Opera, Britten A Midsummer Night’s Dream for Malmö Opera and several productions at Volksoper Wien including Henry Mason’s highly acclaimed new production of Die Zauberflöte (2020-21).